Background

 Find answers to common questions about electric car insurance in the UK.

-The average is around £654 per year, compared to £551–£607 for petrol and diesel.
+The average is around £654 per year, compared to £551 to £607 for petrol and diesel.
 The gap is narrowing as more EVs join UK roads and repair networks expand.
 Comparing quotes from multiple insurers is the best way to find a competitive price.

-Currently yes, by around 10–20% on average.
+Currently yes, by around 10 to 20% on average.
 Higher battery replacement costs, specialist repair requirements, and higher vehicle values all contribute.
 However, the gap is closing and some affordable EVs are now very competitive to insure.
 Read our full guide on electric car insurance costs for more detail.

 Yes.
-The battery is the most expensive component, making up 30–50% of the vehicle's value.
-Make sure your policy covers it against accidental damage, fire, and theft — whether you own or lease it.
+The battery is the most expensive component, making up 30 to 50% of the vehicle's value.
+Make sure your policy covers it against accidental damage, fire, and theft, whether you own or lease it.

 Models in lower insurance groups cost less to insure.
-The Volkswagen e-Up (group 1–5), Volkswagen ID.3 (group 15–25), and Nissan Leaf (group 18–28) are among the most cheapest to insure.
+The Volkswagen e-Up (group 1 to 5), Volkswagen ID.3 (group 15 to 25), and Nissan Leaf (group 18 to 28) are among the most cheapest to insure.

 Yes.
 Electric car insurance premiums have dropped significantly over the past two years as more EVs join UK roads, repair networks expand, and insurers gain more real-world claims data.
-If you haven't compared quotes recently, it's worth checking again.
+If you have not compared quotes recently, it is worth checking again.

 Brumble connects you with a comparison tool that searches over 130 UK insurers in minutes.
 Enter your details once and see quotes for your electric vehicle side by side.
 The service is free with no obligation.